-Manchester City are one of the top clubs in England as well as Europe.
+Manchester City are one of the biggest clubs in England as well as Europe.
 They have a team full of superstars that can take on any team in the world.
-Many great players have played for the club in its history even when they didn’t have the resources which they have now and in this article, we will have a look at some of the greatest Manchester City players ever.
+Many great players have played for the club in its history, even when they didn’t have the resources which they have now.
+In this article, let us have a look at some of the greatest Manchester City players ever.

-A modern-day City hero, Kompany has captained the team to two Premier League title, two League Cups, a community shield and was part of the squad that won the FA cup in 2011, and he has taken great pride in doing so.
-Since his arrival, he has been the backbone of the Manchester City defence and his injuries have resulted in poor defensive problems by the club.
+Vincent Kompany is one of the first names that spring to our mind when we talk about ‘greatest Manchester City players ever’.
+An absolute Manchester City hero, Kompany captained the team to four Premier League titles, and he has taken great pride in doing so.
+Since his arrival, he was the backbone of the Manchester City defence and his injuries resulted in poor defensive problems for the club.

 Kompany was included in the Premier League Team of the Year for two years in a row in 2011 and 2012 as well as being included in the 2014 team, and won the Premier League Player of the Season in 2012.
-He has become an ambassador for the club and will go down as one of the Premier League’s best defenders, having been signed for just £6m in 2008.
+He left the club for Anderlecht in 2019, after spending more than a decade with the blue side of Manchester.
+He will go down as one of the Premier League’s best defenders, having been signed for just £6m in 2008.